-Welcome to the cbm NZ Annual Report 2022.
-Thanks for joining us in the service of people with disabilities, so they can be included and can live a life they love.
+I thank our Board, staff and our incredible partners everywhere.
+It's a great team.
+I'm particularly grateful for my senior leadership team - about to count off five years together.
+Thanks for joining with us in the service of people with disabilities, so that they can feel included and live a life they love.